Plants and Animals

 Plant and Animal Care

-Students investigate the following animals in the Animals Two by Two Module
+Students investigate the following animals in the Plants and Animals Module

 Pill Bugs and Sow Bugs

 Click on any animal to find out specific information about its care.